-To engage the citizens of South Etobicoke in community building and resolving issues regarding food security, unemployment and poverty by creating Urban Farm Pods and community hub to provide food, housing, education and employment in the field of Urban agriculture.
+To engage the citizens of South Etobicoke in community building and addressing issues of food insecurity by creating urban community gardens and a community hub, to provide food and education to promote community, social, and environmental resiliency.

 education opportunities as related to urban gardening, ecology, nutrition;